jaegertracing/jaeger/docs/about.rst

   - https://github.com/uber/jaeger-client-python

 * Backend components are implemented in Go
-* Using Cassandra as the storage layer
+* Uses Cassandra as the storage layer

 Coming soon: